Try out these homemade treats for your cats

-A couple of cautionary tips: This recipe makes A LOT of treats, as in hundreds.
+A couple of cautionary tips about these homemade cat treats: This recipe makes A LOT of treats, as in hundreds.
 You may consider cutting the recipe in half for your first venture.
 Also, the recipe may be easy but expect to spend up to an hour in the kitchen shaping the tiny cat treats.

 1 teaspoon vegetable oil (add more as needed)